Current Edgar Award Winners

 During the recent pandemic, Rif’s job was made significantly more difficult.
 Not only did cleaning and sanitation crews need to switch their routines to adapt to additional safety requirements, but some locations closed, creating scheduling challenges.
 Regardless of the road bumps Rif has encountered, he has remained steadfast in support of his team and the necessary work they provide.

-Over the last year Bobby has made impressive gains in the areas of working independently.
-With the help of checklists, Bobby has been able to lessen the need for constant supervision, which allows him to feel more independent, capable, and helpful to those in his departments.
+Over the last year Bobby made impressive gains in the areas of working independently.
+With the help of checklists, Bobby has lessened the need for constant supervision, which allows him to feel more independent, capable and helpful.

 Bobby’s improvement and accomplishment of his goals over the past year has truly been an outstanding achievement.

-In the past, Brian would break personal belongings or be unsure of how to advocate for himself.
-Now, he comes in and will ask which staff he is with and picks his activities ahead of time.
+In the past, Brian broke personal belongings or was unsure of how to advocate for himself.
+Now, he comes in and asks which staff he is with and picks his activities ahead of time.

 Brian has overcome technology barriers as he was unable to make a phone call without hanging up on the person and use basic technology.
 He now can get the tablet, get it started, and get to the screen he needs to be on.
 He can make phone calls with assistance and can engage in a short conversation.